- KVCache isolation — control who is allowed to share cached prefixes. A prompt cached for one

 The behavior is simple:

-- same model + same prompt prefix + same
+- same model + same

-cache_salt→ cache reuse is blocked - no
+cache_salt→ kv cache access is blocked

 How to set it